bendalby82/cf-tcp-routing-ssl/README.md

-# PCF TCP Routing And SSL
+# Cloud Foundry TCP Routing and SSL
-Use Pivotal Cloud Foundry's TCP routing feature to terminate SSL at your application
+Using Cloud Foundry's TCP routing feature to terminate SSL at your application

 # Introduction
 A common security requirement for customers in regulated industries such as banking and healthcare is that all traffic should be secured end-to-end with SSL.
-Prior to Pivotal Cloud Foundry 1.8, inbound SSL connections would always terminate on the Gorouter, and further encryption could only be achieved between the Gorouter and running applications by installing Pivotal's [IPsec Add-on](https://docs.pivotal.io/addon-ipsec/index.html)
+Prior to Pivotal Cloud Foundry 1.8, inbound SSL connections would [always terminate on the Gorouter](http://docs.pivotal.io/pivotalcf/1-9/adminguide/securing-traffic.html#ssl_options), and further encryption could only be achieved between the Gorouter and running applications by installing Pivotal's [IPsec Add-on](https://docs.pivotal.io/addon-ipsec/index.html)

 With the introduction in version 1.8 of TCP routing, it is now possible to terminate SSL right at your application - and this article will walk you through a working example of a Spring Boot application that is secured with SSL.